-- Manual probe functions create a completely new line in the preset table, see "Writing measured values from the touch probe cycles to the preset table", page 558 - Manual probe functions can write in a password-protected line, see "Recording measured values from the touch probe cycles", page 556 - The column AFC-LOAD was added to the tool table.
-In this column you can set a tool-dependent standard reference power for the adaptive feed control AFC, which you establish once with a teach-in cut, see "Enter tool data into the table", page 200 - The column KINEMATIC has been added to the tool table, see "Enter tool data into the table", page 200 - When importing tool data the CSV file may contain additional table columns not recognized by the control.
-During import a message is displayed indicating the unrecognized columns and informing that these values will not be adopted, see "Import and export tool data", page 231 - New function FUNCTION S-PULSE for programming pulsing shaft speeds, see "Pulsing spindle speed FUNCTION S-PULSE", page 451 - It is possible to search quickly for a file in file management by entering the first letter, see "Selecting drives, directories and files", page 145 - With active structuring the structure block can be edited in the structure window, see "Definition and applications", page 172 - The FN18 functions have been expanded, see "FN 18: SYSREAD - Reading system data", page 350 - The control differentiates between interrupted or stopped NC programs.
-In the interrupted status, the control offers more intervention options, see "Interrupt, stop or abort machining", page 611 - Animated help can be selected with the tilt working plane function, see "Overview", page 460 - The software option number 42 DXF Converter now also produces CR circles, see "Basic settings", page 292
+- Manual probe functions create a completely new line in the preset table, see "Writing measured values from the touch probe cycles to the preset table", page 616 - Manual probe functions can write in a password-protected line, see "Recording measured values from the touch probe cycles", page 614 - The column AFC-LOAD was added to the tool table.
+In this column you can set a tool-dependent standard reference power for the adaptive feed control AFC, which you establish once with a teach-in cut, see "Enter tool data into the table", page 206 - The column KINEMATIC has been added to the tool table, see "Enter tool data into the table", page 206 - When importing tool data the CSV file may contain additional table columns not recognized by the control.
+During import a message is displayed indicating the unrecognized columns and informing that these values will not be adopted, see "Import and export tool data", page 238 - New function FUNCTION S-PULSE for programming pulsing shaft speeds, see "Pulsing spindle speed FUNCTION S-PULSE", page 477 - It is possible to search quickly for a file in file management by entering the first letter, see "Selecting drives, directories and files", page 151 - With active structuring the structure block can be edited in the structure window, see "Definition and applications", page 177 - The FN18 functions have been expanded, see "FN 18: SYSREAD Reading system data", page 356 - The control differentiates between interrupted or stopped NC programs.
+In the interrupted status, the control offers more intervention options, see "Interrupt, stop or abort machining", page 679 - The machine manufacturer can also configure the turning spindle (option number 50) as an optional axis on the handwheel, see "Selecting the axis to be moved", page 588 - Animated help can be selected with the tilt working plane function, see "Overview", page 486 - The software option number 42 DXF Converter now also produces CR circles, see "Basic settings", page 298 - New software option 136 Visual Setup Control (camera-based monitoring of the setup situation), see "Software options", page 8,see "Camera-based monitoring of the setup situation VSC (option number136)", page 645.